-Key Original Audited Annual target 2022/2023 Programme performance indicator Budget R 000's 2022/2023 baseline 2020/2021 1st Qtr.
+Key Original Budget R Audited Annual target 2022/2023 Programme performance indicator 000's 2022/2023 baseline 2021 1st Qtr.
 2nd Qtr.
 3rd Qtr.
 4 th Qtr.
-Evidence Transversal programmes number of Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Women and Children Rights, elderly and moral re- generation Opex 1 Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Women and Children Rights, elderly and moral regeneration by the 30 June 2023 n/a n/a 1 Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Women and Children Rights, elderly and moral re-generation by the 31 March 2023 2 Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Women and Children Rights, elderly and moral re-generation by the 30 June 2023 Programme and attendance register
+Evidence Transversal programmes number of Transversal programmes implemented Opex 4 Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Woman and Children Rights, elderly and moral regeneration by the 30 June 2023 n/a n/a Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Woman and Children Rights, elderly and moral regeneration by the 31 March 2023 Transversal programmes implemented in terms of mainstreaming with respect to HIV/AIDS, Gender, Disabled, Woman and Children Rights, elderly and moral regeneration by the 30 June 2023 Programme and attendance register